deepak2233/Image-Captioning-Bot/README.md

 ---

 ### Output
-The output of the model is a caption to the image and a python library called pyttsx which converts the generated text to audio
+The output of the model is a caption to the image generated text

 ---
 ### Results